 Farming in Australia is not easy as we experience a lot of droughts and floods.

 These are some of the harsh stories of reality that still resonate with me today, but also, these stories make me appreciate the Calabrese strength, courage, and resilience.

 Although my father never had the opportunity to return to his beloved Italy, he longed for his children to visit his village, understand our heritage, and see the beauty of his Calabria, which his heart never left.

 Nothing would have made him happier than to know that I’m here…

 These deep-seated stories inspired me to start travelling at a young age and finally to my father’s village in this beautiful Italian region.

-Living in Cosenza allows me to connect with my heritage, improve on my forgotten Italian, absorb the wonderful Calabrese culture – especially the food – and is a gateway for me to visit my family’s villages to reconnect.
+My time in Cosenza allowed me to connect with my heritage, improve on my forgotten Italian, and absorb the wonderful Calabrese culture, especially the food and is a gateway for me to visit my family’s villages to reconnect.

 As a travel photographer and writer, I love to inspire people to visit regions of our globe that are not so well known, such as Calabria.